 Here at Climb Credit, we work hard to make sure the education we finance not only provides the knowledge and skills students need to succeed, but at the same time doesn’t make them sacrifice their finances on exorbitant tuition prices in order to receive them.
-In other words, we strive to fund programs that provide a high return on students’ educational investments.
+In other words, we strive to fund programs that help people reach their goals in a financially responsible way.

 We recently spoke to SwitchUp — an online platform for tech bootcamp research — about why we work with several coding bootcamps.
 Read the excerpt below for a preview of our answers to “is a coding bootcamp worth it” and why so many provide a great return on investment — then follow the link to see the full article!

 Instead of paying tens — or even hundreds — of thousands of dollars for a 4-year degree, coding bootcamp students have the opportunity to gain a skills-based education without committing themselves to a high tuition and subsequently higher loan payments.
 Climb’s goal is to help make sure students can receive an education that not only helps them reach their career goals, but that does so without sacrificing their financial goals in the process.